-- 4.2.1 The primary aim of a reward strategy is to attract, motivate and retain suitably skilled employees to enable the Council to perform at its best.
+4.2.1 The primary aim of a reward strategy is to attract, motivate and retain suitably skilled employees to enable the Council to perform at its best.
 One of the biggest challenges for the Council in the current circumstances is to maximise productivity and efficiency within current resources.
-The Pay Policy Statement outlines the remuneration levels believed to be effective in facilitating a sufficient supply of appropriately skilled employees which can be objectively justified and provide the local tax payer with an assurance of value for money. - 4.2.2 At the more senior grades in particular, remuneration levels need to effect sufficient interest to enable the attraction of a suitably wide pool of talent and the Council will often be seeking to recruit in competition with other public and private sector employers. - 4.2.3 The Council's pay policy will, through its design, development and review, seek to balance these factors appropriately to maximise outcomes while
+The Pay Policy Statement outlines the remuneration levels believed to be effective in facilitating a sufficient supply of appropriately skilled employees which can be objectively justified and provide the local tax payer with an assurance of value for money.

-- managing pay costs appropriately and maintaining sufficient flexibility to meet future needs. - 4.2.4 This Pay Policy Statement will be reviewed on an annual basis and approved annually by full Council.
+- 4.2.2 At the more senior grades in particular, suitable remuneration levels are needed to attract candidates from a wide pool of talent as the Council will often be seeking to recruit in competition with other public and private sector employers. - 4.2.3 The Council's pay policy will, through its design, development and review, seek to balance these factors appropriately to maximise outcomes while managing pay costs appropriately and maintaining sufficient flexibility to meet future needs. - 4.2.4 This Pay Policy Statement will be reviewed on an annual basis and approved annually by full Council.